FineUploader/fine-uploader/readme.md

 * `uploadStoredFiles()` - If `!autoUpload`, this will begin uploading all queued files.
 * `clearStoredFiles()` - Clears the internal list of stored files.
 Only applicable when `autoUpload` is set to false.
 * `getInProgress()` - Returns the number of files that are either currently uploading or files waiting in line for upload.
+* `retry(String fileId)` - Orders the uploader to make another attempt at uploading a specific file.
+A NO-OP if the server prohibits retries on a failed file via the <code>preventRetryResponseProperty</code>.

 <br/>
 ### Internet Explorer Limitations ###